-Liquid particles, such as acid mists or tars, coalesce on the collection plate and drain into a sump at the bottom of the precipitator.
 The solid dust particles are removed by periodic rapping of the collection plate so that the dust falls in sheets into a receiving hopper.
 Solid material can also be removed by irrigation of the collection electrode with water or other fluid in what is termed a "wet" precipitator.
+Liquid particles, such as acid mists or tars, coalesce on the collection plate and drain into a sump at the bottom of the precipitator.

-2.2 CHARGING MECHANISMS^{1,2}
+2.2 CHARGING MECHANISMS 1,2

-Particle charging and subsequent collection take place in the region between the boundary of the corona glow and the collection electrode, where gas particles are subjected to the generation of negative ions from the corona process.
-Charging is generally done by field and diffusion mechanisms.
+Particle charging and subsequent collection takes place in the region between the boundary of the corona glow and the collection electrode, where gas particles are subjected to the generation of negative ions from the corona process.
+Charging is accomplished by field and diffusion mechanisms.
 The predominant mechanism varies with particle size.

-In field charging, ions from the corona are driven onto the particles by the electric field.
-As the ions continue to impinge on a dust particle, the charge on it increases until the local field developed by the charge on the particle causes distortion of the electric field lines such that they no longer intercept the particle, and no further charging will take place.
-This is the predominant mechanism for particles larger than about 0.5 micrometers (um).
+In field charging, ions from the corona are driven onto the electric field.
+As the ions continue to impinge on a dust particle, the charge on it increases until the local field developed by the charge on the particle causes distortion of the electric field lines such that they no longer intercept the particle.
+As the particle reaches this saturation charge level, no further charging will take place.
+This is the predominant mechanism for particles larger than about 0.5 micrometers (μm) .